kevinbalicot/megastores.js/README.md

 * `(name, initialStore = [], options = {})` Constructor, return an instance of `Store`
     * `initialStore` can be an array or a Object
     * `options` Object of options
-        * `offline` Default `false` enable offline mode, there are no echanges with Server, and data are store into local storage
+        * `offline` Default `false`, enable offline mode, there are no echanges with server, and data are store into local storage
 * `put(item|property)` Put into store a item or a property of Object
 * `update(index, item|property)` Update item or property at `index`
 * `remove(index|property)` Remove item or property
-* `use(callback)` Add middelware call every time action is dispatching
+* `use(callback)` Add middelware called every time action is dispatching
     * `callback(action, oldState, newState, next)`
 * `subscribe(callback)` Add listener called each time action is dispatched
     * `callback(items)` With `items` is the current state of store